Michelle Hébert |

 The History of Social Work & Social Policy in Canada

 My book, Enriched By Catastrophe: Social Work and Social Conflict after the Halifax Explosion, describes how social work and social policy developed after the worst human-made explosion prior to the atomic bomb – in the Atlantic Canada port city of Halifax, Nova Scotia, in 1917.
-I discuss how policy decisions made over a century ago still shape Halifax, disaster relief, public health, and the profession of social work.
+I've spoken to national and international media and conferences about how policy decisions made over a century ago still shape Halifax, disaster relief, public health, and the profession of social work.

-Keynote topics, media, and university lectures can include:
+Topics for media, speaking engagements, and university lectures can include:

 -